dadi/web/docs/events.md

 Events are server side JavaScript and can add additional functionality to a page/dust template.
 Events can serve as a useful way to implement logic to a logicless Dust template.

 Use case:
-A Rosecomb developer would like count how many people clicked on a 'plus' button.
+A developer would like count how many people clicked on a 'plus' button.

 To achieve this he has to create a new event and attach it to the page where he has the 'plus' button.